Spillover of the Syrian civil war: Iraqi–Syrian border incidents

 The Akashat ambush was a well planned assault against a Syrian Army convoy defended by Iraqi soldiers that took place on 4 March 2013, as the group was travelling in the province of Anbar, next to the border with Syria.
 The Islamic State of Iraq claimed responsibility for the ambush on 11 March.
-51 Syrian soldiers were killed in the clashes.Another 9 Iraqi soldiers were killed as well from insurgent fire.
-The attackers carried unknown casualties.
+51 Syrian soldiers were killed in the clashes.

 In March 2013, a source from Sinjar hospital said that Free Syrian Army attacked Iraqi soldiers after entering Iraqi territories.

-Since January 2014, The Islamic State has mutated and grown into a massive pseudo country which has taken over much of Iraq and Syria and erased the border between the two countries in a new, multinational war.
+This led to greater fighting throughout the country, Operation al-Shabah in May 2013 in which the Iraqi Army failed to wipe these militias out and the consolidation of several of them with ISIL.
+Armed conflict broke out in Al Anbar Governorate in late 2013 and by January 2014, Islamic State had mutated and grown into a massive pseudo country which has taken over much of Iraq and Syria and erased the border between the two countries in a new, multinational war.
+In June 2014, ISIL launched an offensive in northern Iraq taking large swaths of the country and threatening Baghdad itself, thus turning the conflict into a full-scale war that lasted until 2017.

-In June 2016, the New Syrian Army, backed by the United States, overtook ISIL forces in the border town of al-Bukamal.
+In June 2016, the Syrian Free Army, backed by the United States, overtook ISIL forces in the border town of al-Bukamal.
 The city is essential to a key route linking eastern Syria to Iraq.
-However, in the hours following ISIL launched a counteroffensive and retook al-Bukamal, with the New Syrian Army suffering significant casualties.
+However, in the hours following, IS launched a counteroffensive and retook al-Bukamal, with the Syrian Free Army suffering significant casualties.

-As of May 10, 2017, ISIL has maintained control over al-Bukamal and the key route linking Syria and Iraq.
-ISIL has additionally conducted attacks near the Waled-Tanif Border Crossing to the south, and west of Mosul in the north.
+As of 10 May 2017, IS has maintained control over al-Bukamal and the key route linking Syria and Iraq.
+IS has additionally conducted attacks near the Waled-Tanif Border Crossing to the south, and west of Mosul in the north.
 The significant territorial control ISIL maintains surrounding al-Bukamal allows for relatively easy passage between the two nations.

 Lebanon

-The Syrian Civil War has led to incidents of sectarian violence in northern Lebanon between supporters and opponents of the Syrian government, and armed clashes between Sunnis and Alawites in Tripoli.
+The Syrian Civil War has led to incidents of sectarian violence in northern Lebanon between supporters and opponents of the Assad government, and armed clashes between Sunnis and Alawites in Tripoli.
 Fighting between rebels and government forces has spilled into Lebanon on several occasions.
-The Syrian Air Force has conducted air strikes on targets in Lebanon, while rebels have launched rockets on Hezbollah targets.
+The Syrian Arab Air Force has conducted air strikes on targets in Lebanon, while rebels have launched rockets on Hezbollah targets.
 Fighting between supporters of the Sunni sheikh Ahmed Al-Assir, who is against Hezbollah's involvement in Syria, and the Lebanese army has killed at least 15 of its soldiers.